apache/cassandra-java-driver/upgrade_guide/migrating_from_astyanax/configuration/README.md

 users shouldn’t need to specify a load balancing policy since the default one should cover it.

-Important : Note that since *CQL* is an abstraction of the Cassandra’s architecture, a simple query needs to have the *Row key* specified explicitly on a `Statement` in order to benefit from the *TokenAware* routing (the *Row key* in the *Java driver* is referenced as *Routing Key*), unlike the *Astyanax* driver.
+Important: Note that since *CQL* is an abstraction of the Cassandra’s architecture, a simple query needs to have the *Row key* specified explicitly on a `Statement` in order to benefit from the *TokenAware* routing (the *Row key* in the *Java driver* is referenced as *Routing Key*), unlike the *Astyanax* driver.
 Some differences occur related to the different kinds of `Statements` the *Java driver* provides.
-Please see [this link](../../../manual/statements) for specific information.
+Please see [this link](../../../manual/load_balancing/#token-aware-policy) for specific information.

 Custom load balancing policies can easily be implemented by users, and supplied to the *Java driver* for specific use cases.
 All information necessary is available